grosser/fast_gettext/Readme.md

 is sufficient and no more `text_domain=` is needed

 ### default_locale
-If the simple rule of "first `availble_locale` or 'en'" is not suficcient for you, set `FastGettext.default_locale = 'de'`.
+If the simple rule of "first `available_locale` or 'en'" is not sufficient for you, set `FastGettext.default_locale = 'de'`.

 ### default_available_locales
 Fallback when no available_locales are set